Lenten Programs and Events

 Holy Week 40-Hours Devotion

-Beginning at 6:30 pm on Sunday, April 2 (Palm Sunday of the Lord’s Passion) until 12:00 noon Tuesday, April 4, the parish intends to hold the traditional Lenten ‘40 Hours Devotion’ of non-stop, ongoing Eucharistic Adoration.
+Beginning at 6:30 pm on Sunday, March 24 (Palm Sunday of the Lord’s Passion) until 5:00 PM Tuesday, March 26, we will offer the traditional Lenten ‘40 Hours Devotion’ of non-stop, ongoing Eucharistic Adoration.

 The 40 Hours Devotion is a period of uninterrupted, continuous adoration and prayer before the Blessed Sacrament.
 The focus is solely on Jesus Christ our Lord in the Eucharist.
 It begins with the Rite of Exposition of the Blessed Sacrament which then remains exposed on the altar in a monstrance for the entire period of time as the faithful gather for prayer & adoration.